top of page

-- Rebecca Loan
+Rebecca Loan

-- Feb 23
+• Feb 23

-- 4 min read
+• 4 min read

-Attention Deficit Hyperactivity Disorder (ADHD) affects millions of individuals worldwide, impacting their daily lives, education, and relationships.
-Whether you are a parent, educator, or someone living with ADHD, finding the right resources can make a significant difference.
-This blog post aims to provide a comprehensive guide to the top resources available for ADHD support and education, ensuring you have the tools you need to thrive.
+This blog post aims to provide a quick guide resources available for ADHD support and education, ensuring you have the tools you need to thrive.

 Understanding ADHD

 Before diving into the resources, it’s crucial to understand what ADHD is.
-ADHD is a neurodevelopmental disorder characterized by symptoms such as inattention, hyperactivity, and impulsivity.
+ADHD is a neurodevelopmental disorder characterised by symptoms such as inattention, hyperactivity, and impulsivity.
 These symptoms can vary widely among individuals, making it essential to tailor support and educational strategies to meet specific needs.

 Common Symptoms of ADHD

-Inattention: Difficulty focusing, forgetfulness, and trouble organizing tasks.
+• Inattention: Difficulty focusing, forgetfulness, and trouble organizing tasks.

-Hyperactivity: Excessive movement, fidgeting, and difficulty remaining seated.
+• Hyperactivity: Excessive movement, fidgeting, and difficulty remaining seated.

-Impulsivity: Acting without thinking, interrupting others, and difficulty waiting for one’s turn.
+• Impulsivity: Acting without thinking, interrupting others, and difficulty waiting for one’s turn.

-Recognizing these symptoms is the first step in seeking appropriate support and resources.
+Recognising these symptoms is the first step in seeking appropriate support and resources.

 Educational Resources